 If you’ve had many bouts of dizziness or spells that last a long time, make an appointment with your doctor.

-You should seek help immediately if you’re dizzy and also have:
+You should seek help right away if you’re dizzy and also have:

 - Chest pain or shortness of breath

-- Sudden change in your vision or hearing, or trouble speaking
+- A sudden change in your vision or hearing, or trouble speaking

 - Numbness or weakness